This post was originally published in October 2018. Updated in November 2022.

-PMS symptoms affect over 90% of women and start before menstruation.
-Usually, symptoms occur 5 to 10 days before your period.
-Once the menstruation begins PMS symptoms often disappear or maybe last for another 2-3 days.
+PMS symptoms affect over 48% of women of reproductive age.
+It starts about 1-2 weeks before your period.
+Once the menstruation begins PMS symptoms often disappear or may last another 2-5 days.

-PMS or Premenstrual Syndrome is a combination of physical, behavioral, and emotional symptoms.
-It can also occur after ovulation due to the
+PMS or Premenstrual Syndrome refers to a combination of physical, behavioral, and emotional changes.
+It occurs after ovulation due to the

 Not all women experience PMS symptoms as some women get their period without having any signs of PMS or maybe having